-If you are being harassed by an NTEN community member, notice that someone else is being harassed, or have any other concerns, please contact the NTEN Community Team via a personal or anonymous report.
+If you experience harassment or discrimination in an NTEN space, notice that someone else is experiencing harassment or discrimination, or have any other concerns, please contact NTEN via a direct or anonymous report.

-Personal reports can be made by messaging the NTEN Community Team at firstname.lastname@example.org or, if on-site, by contacting an NTEN staff member.
+Direct reports can be made by emailing NTEN or, if on-site, by contacting an NTEN staff member.

-You can make an anonymous report here: http://nten.wufoo.com/forms/nten-code-of-conduct-report-form/.
-We won’t be able to follow-up with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.
+Anonymous reports can be submitted via a form.
+We won’t be able to follow up with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.

-If a participant engages in harassing behavior, the NTEN Community Team may take any action they deem appropriate, including warning the offender or expulsion from all NTEN spaces with no refund.
+If a participant engages in inappropriate behavior, NTEN may take any action they deem appropriate, including warnings or expulsion from all NTEN spaces with no refund.

 Attribution: This Code of Conduct is based on the example policy from the Geek Feminism wiki.